-Andross, an ape exiled from the Lylad Planetary System by General Pepper seeks revenge by attacking the planet Corneria and its innocence, kidnapping Pepper in the process.
+Andross, an ape exiled from the Lylat Planetary System by General Pepper seeks revenge by attacking the planet Corneria and its innocence, kidnapping Pepper in the process.
 Meanwhile, it's another usual day for Team Star Fox, a gang of space mercenaries: Lazing around, getting angry at video games, and being lectured by their mentors.
 But all of that changes once they receive a distress call from a familiar face.

-Meet Fox McCloud, son of the deceased James McCloud, as he and his top-notch crew—Slippy Toad, Falco Lombarde and Peppy Hare—fight back against Andross's robotic army in style, and attempt to save Corneria from the skies.
+Meet Fox McCloud, son of the deceased James McCloud, as he and his top-notch crew—Slippy Toad, Falco Lombardi and Peppy Hare—fight back against Andross's robotic army in style, and attempt to save Corneria from the skies.

 While I was watching Star Fox Zero: The Battle Begins, I had many memories of the game Star Fox 64.
 Some expressions of the characters are similar to that game, or had been directly taken from there (and we can't forget the classic "do a barrel roll").
 It caused me a nostalgic feel.
 Some songs were also compositions extracted from there.
 Although the type of humor is somewhat bland and the plot is simple, the action scenes are well worked and are very enjoyable.

 In summary, it's not just a very-long teaser trailer for the game Star Fox Zero, but it can be a great piece